BareMetal Logic Documentation

 Multi-Layer Cross-Coupling

-A pixel-level approach would scan each pixel (x, y) in layer A, check if it is unshielded and whether layer B has an unshielded pixel at (x, y), then directly copy charge between A → B or B → A. This creates three critical problems:
+For unshielded wires, the system implements event-driven cross-layer coupling.
+A pixel-level approach would scan each pixel (x, y) in layer A, check if it is unshielded and whether layer B has an unshielded pixel at (x, y), then directly copy charge.
+This is O(width x height) work per tick and prevents event-driven optimization.

 The wire-level solution operates in two phases.
-At build-time, for each aligned unshielded pixel (x, y) in layers A and B, the system maps the pixel to its wire index in layer A (wireA) and layer B (wireB), creates a bidirectional edge between (layerA, wireA) ↔ (layerB, wireB), and deduplicates because multiple pixels can connect the same wire pair.
-At run-time, for each wire that changed in layer A, it iterates coupled wires in layer B, recomputes the external source charge as the maximum of all coupled wires, and if the external source changed, marks the wire dirty in layer B's work queue.
+At build-time, the system maps pixels to wire indices and creates bidirectional edges between coupled wires.
+At run-time, for each wire that changed in layer A, it iterates coupled wires in layer B, recomputes the external source charge, and marks the wire dirty if needed.

 The external source charge mechanism treats cross-layer coupling as another power source.
 Each simulation maintains externalSourceCharge[wire_index], and during tracePowerSourceCharge() the system computes max(internal_sources, externalSourceCharge).
-This maintains the +1/-1 per tick relaxation behavior with no instant jumps.
-The event propagation chain works as follows:
+This scales well as coupling work is proportional to active wires.

 static void rebuildUnshieldedCouplingAdjacency(AppState& state) {